What Is a Feeding Tube?

+A feeding tube is a flexible plastic tube placed into your stomach or bowel to help you get nutrition when you're unable to eat as well as you need to.
 You may have a condition like Parkinson’s disease that makes it hard for you to chew or swallow.
-Or you might have a critical illness like cancer and lack the strength to eat enough to stay healthy.
-If you’re unable to eat and drink like you used to, a feeding tube can help you get the nutrition you need and lower your chances of choking.
+Or you might have a serious illness like cancer and lack the strength to eat enough to stay healthy.

-Depending on your situation, the tube will run either through your nose or into your stomach or intestines.
-You don’t need surgery for a nasal tube.
+Depending on your situation, the tube will run either through your nose or mouth or directly into your stomach or intestines.
+You don’t need surgery for a nasal or mouth tube.
 They’re often used if the need is temporary.
-You’ll need surgery for a gastric tube, the most common type, to run it through your belly.
+You’ll need surgery for the other types of tubes.